Stress Management

 3 Not So Obvious Lifestyle Stressors

 3. Eating “Healthy” Junk Food – If you’ve ever shopped in a Whole Foods Market or Trader Joe’s grocery store, you have undoubtedly seen packaged snacks and frozen meals marketing their seemingly “healthy” ingredients.
 Marketing terms like Keto, Low-Carb, No Added Sugar, and Gluten-Free, are all ploys to reel you in.
 Chips made with chia and flax seeds, raw cookies made with agave syrup sold as “sugar-free”, and frozen gluten-free bread made using starchy flour like cornstarch, tapioca flour, and potato starch are not what they seem to be.
 These companies spend big dollars on marketing agencies to trick you into thinking you are making a better-for-you, healthy choice.
 They are processed food products that hide sugars, rancid seed oils, and preservatives that may disrupt your gut microbiome, cause cellular damage, increase your blood glucose levels, and cause hypertension.
-All of this may lead to low-grade, chronic inflammation, gut dysbiosis (aka. leaky gut), and stress in your body and brain.
+These products may lead to low-grade, chronic inflammation, gut dysbiosis (aka. leaky gut), and stress in your body and brain.

 Midlife women transitioning through menopause tend to undereat, overexercise, and swap out food choices for seemingly healthier choices to combat menopausal weight gain, body composition changes, stress, anxiety, and depression.
 Because the gut microbiome does adversely change during perimenopause, these behaviors may lead to gastrointestinal dysbiosis, such as bloating, gas, constipation, diarrhea, or reflux, which can be considered symptoms of IBS.